a5c-ai/a5c/docs/ci/coverage.md

 1. Edit `scripts/coverage-thresholds.json` and update the numbers.
 2. Commit the change; both local `vitest` runs and CI PR feedback will use the new thresholds.

+## Optional Hard Gate (REQUIRE_COVERAGE)

+PR workflows include an optional hard coverage gate controlled by a repository variable.

+- Control variable: `REQUIRE_COVERAGE` (Repository → Settings → Variables → Repository variables)
+- Behavior:
+  - When `REQUIRE_COVERAGE` is unset or set to anything other than the string `"true"`, CI provides soft feedback only (comments + labels), and does not fail based on coverage.
+  - When `REQUIRE_COVERAGE` is set to `"true"`, PR workflows will compare `coverage/coverage-summary.json` to `scripts/coverage-thresholds.json` and fail the job if any metric is below threshold.
+A summary table and the failing metrics are written to the job summary.
+- Workflows using the gate:
+  - `.github/workflows/pr-tests.yml`
+  - `.github/workflows/quick-checks.yml`

+This keeps the default contributor experience unchanged while allowing projects to opt into strict coverage enforcement without changing workflow YAML.

 ## Coverage Artifacts